top of page

 Frame moulding

-A wide variety of style are available.
+A wide variety of styles are available.
 I prefer solid wood frames to MDF frames.
-Coated pine solid wood frames are cheaper than oak or hand painted hardwood frames.
+Coated pine solid wood frames are cheaper than oak or hand-painted hardwood frames.

 I use a 22mm wide and 22m deep matt black solid wood frame to frame my linocut prints.
-Some of my customers have used oak or grey picture frames which work well.
-The paper I print on and the mounts I use are soft white, so on the whole don't work as well with bright white ready-made frames.
+Some of my customers have used oak or grey picture frames, which work well.
+The paper I print on and the mounts I use are soft white, so they don't work as well with bright white ready-made frames.

 Glass glazing

-Most readymade frames are made with standard glass which will be slightly reflective.
-Made-to-order and professional framing can be done in standard or non-reflective glass. which is more expensive.
+Most readymade frames are made with standard glass, which is slightly reflective.
+Made-to-order and professional framing can be done in standard or non-reflective glass, which is more expensive.

 Plastic acrylic glazing

 Frames can also be glazed in acrylic or plastic Styrene.
-It can be very refeclive but is used to reduce costs, breakages and weight.
-This also has a non-reflective option.
-I've noticed that many ready made frames in high street retailer have moved to this.
+This can reflect light but is also used to reduce costs, breakages, and weight.
+It also has a non-reflective option.
+I've noticed that many ready-made frames in high-street retailers have moved to this.

 Mounts

-My linocut prints are sold with acid-free mounts and backboards, except my 5x7" mini print range which are sold with acid-free backing board only.
+My linocut prints are sold with acid-free mounts and backboards, except for my 5x7" mini print range, which is sold with an acid-free backing board and without a mount.

 Examples of my framed linocut prints